Mamba: Venom

-Toxicity alone does not determine severity of envenomation; other factors include the snake's temperament, venom yields, proximity of wounds to the CNS and depth of punctures.
-Bites by all members of this genus are capable of causing rapid onsets of symptoms, but it is the black mamba whose bite has the worst prognosis, possibly as a result of its more terrestrial nature (having more potential for human contact), high defensiveness (having a higher possibility to deliver fatal bites instead of dry bites), large size (giving it a higher strike position proximal to the victim's brain), and higher average venom yields and potential toxicity (based on experimental results).
-A lethality rate of near 100% for untreated black mamba bites has been circulating between various sources, which is probably based on a single medical record made in a single district between 1957 and 1963 when specific antivenom had yet to be introduced.
-Seven out of seven victims of this species who received non-specific polyvalent antivenom, that had no effect on the species' toxins, succumbed to its bites.
-However, another snakebite survey in South Africa reported a death rate of approximately 43% among those who received ineffective treatments (15 fatal cases out of 35 patients).
-A mamba-specific antivenom was introduced in 1962, followed by a fully polyvalent antivenom in 1971; over this period, 5 out of 38 people in South Africa bitten by black mambas who received the antivenom died, according to the same report.
+Toxicity alone does not determine severity of envenomation; other factors include the snake's temperament, venom yields, proximity of wounds to the central nervous system, and depth of punctures.
+Bites by all members of this genus are capable of causing rapid onsets of symptoms, but the black mamba bite has the worst prognosis, possibly as a result of its more terrestrial nature (having more potential for human contact), high defensiveness (having a higher possibility to deliver fatal bites instead of dry bites), large size (giving it a higher strike position proximal to the victim's brain), and higher average venom yields and potential toxicity (based on experimental results).
+A lethality rate of near 100% for untreated black mamba bites has been circulating between various sources, which is probably based on a single medical record made in a single district between 1957 and 1963, when specific antivenom had yet to be introduced.
+Seven of seven victims of this species who received nonspecific polyvalent antivenom that had no effect on the species' toxins succumbed to its bites.
+However, another snakebite survey in South Africa reported a death rate around 43% among those who received ineffective treatments (15 fatal cases out of 35 patients).
+A mamba-specific antivenom was introduced in 1962, followed by a fully polyvalent antivenom in 1971; over this period, five of 38 people in South Africa bitten by black mambas who received the antivenom died, according to the same report.
 Since then, the number has significantly dropped with the widespread use of specific antivenom.

-Despite their fearsome reputation and often exaggerated notoriety, mamba envenomation occurs far less frequently than some other snakes', for instance the puff adder.
-Besides proximity to residences, behaviour of a given species is also a critical aspect when it comes to snakebite morbidities.
-Mambas are agile, usually fleeing from any confrontation with unambiguous threat display which allows early recognition of the serpent, avoiding escalation in tension.
+Despite their fearsome reputation and often exaggerated notoriety, mambas' envenomation occurs far less frequently than some other snakes', for instance the puff adder.
+Besides proximity to residences, behaviour of a given species is also a critical aspect win snakebite morbidities.
+Mambas are agile, usually fleeing from any confrontation with unambiguous threat display, which allows early recognition of the serpent, avoiding escalation in tension.

 Taxonomy

-Dendroaspis, is derived from Ancient Greek déndron (δένδρον), meaning "tree", and aspis (ασπίς), which is understood to mean "shield", but also denotes "cobra" or simply "snake", in particular "snake with hood (shield)".
+Dendroaspis is derived from Ancient Greek déndron (δένδρον), meaning "tree", and aspis (ασπίς), which is understood to mean "shield", but also denotes "cobra" or simply "snake", in particular "snake with hood (shield)".
 Via Latin aspis, it is the source of the English word "asp".
 In ancient texts, aspis or asp often referred to the Egyptian cobra (Naja haje), in reference to its shield-like hood.
-The genus was first described by the German naturalist Hermann Schlegel in 1848, with Elaps jamesonii as the type species.
+The genus was first described by German naturalist Hermann Schlegel in 1848, with Elaps jamesonii as the type species.
 It was misspelt as Dendraspis by Dumeril in 1856, and generally uncorrected by subsequent authors.
-In 1936, Dutch herpetologist Leo Brongersma pointed out that the correct spelling was Dendroaspis but added that the name was invalid as Fitzinger had coined Dendraspis in 1843 for the king cobra and hence had priority.
-However, in 1962 German herpetologist Robert Mertens proposed that the 1843 description of Dendraspis by Fitzinger be suppressed due to its similarity to Dendroaspis, and the confusion it would cause by its use.
+In 1936, Dutch herpetologist Leo Brongersma pointed out that the correct spelling was Dendroaspis, but added that the name was invalid, as Fitzinger had coined Dendraspis in 1843 for the king cobra, so had priority.
+In 1962, German herpetologist Robert Mertens, though, proposed that the 1843 description of Dendraspis by Fitzinger be suppressed due to its similarity to Dendroaspis, and the confusion it would cause by its use.